hireatlas/blog/articles/building-a-ci-cd-pipeline-for-your-expo-app-using-eas.md

 predict what might go wrong and how long it would take to troubleshoot, especially in the case of cryptic CocoaPods/Gradle errors.
 This had a direct impact on how many times per year we could publish new app releases.

-**EAS takes care of everything.** Once we have a working development version of the app in Expo Go, it becomes trivial to push it to EAS and let it handle the entire end-to-end build/release process.
+**EAS takes care of everything.** Once we have the app running on our simulator in the [Expo Go sandbox](https://expo.dev/client), it becomes trivial to then have EAS handle the entire process for building and releasing the native app.

 Having a painless and consistent mobile workflow allows us to feel more confident when releasing more regular improvements to our apps.